Internet real-name system in China: Legislation

 Article 24 of the Cybersecurity Law of the People's Republic of China, adopted on November 7, 2016, provides that "network operators shall require users to provide real identity information when signing agreements with users or confirming the provision of services for network access, domain name registration services, and network entry procedures for fixed and mobile telephones, or providing information dissemination and instant messaging services for users.
-Users do not provide real identity information, the network operator shall not provide relevant services for them."
-This is the first time in mainland China to clarify the real-name network system in the form of a law.
+If users do not provide real identity information, the network operator shall not provide relevant services for them."
+This is the first time in China that the real-name system in was codified in the form of a law.

 On August 25, 2017, the Cyberspace Administration of China announced the Regulations on the Administration of Internet Follow-Up Commenting Services, which came into effect on October 1, 2017.
-The regulations include that websites shall not provide follow-up commenting services to users without real-name authentication, and user comments on news information shall be reviewed before publication.
+The regulations establish a real-name system for internet platforms by requiring websites operators and service providers to request and verify real names and other personal information from users when they register.
+The regulations also stipulate that websites shall not provide commenting services to users without real-name authentication, and user comments on news information shall be reviewed before publication.
+On September 1, 2017, the Ministry of Industry and Information Technology announced that the Internet Domain Name Management Measures, which came into effect on November 1, 2017.
 On September 7, 2017, the Cyberspace Administration of China issued the Regulations on the Administration of Internet Group Information Services, which came into effect on October 8, 2017.

+On July 26, 2024, the Ministry of Public Security and the Cyberspace Administration of China issued the "National Network Identity Authentication Public Service Management Measures (Draft for Comments)", proposing the national online identity authentication system.
+On May 23, 2025, the Ministry of Public Security, the Cyberspace Administration of China, the Ministry of Civil Affairs, the Ministry of Culture and Tourism, the National Health Commission, the National Radio and Television Administration and other six departments jointly announced the National Internet Identity Authentication Public Service Management Measures, which came into effect on July 15.

 Status

-Internet cafe
+Internet cafes

 Beginning in 2003, Internet cafe management authorities across China began requiring all customers accessing the Internet at Internet cafes to present their ID cards to the cafes, register in their real names, and apply for one-card and IC cards, on the grounds of preventing minors from entering the cafes.